microsoft/moodle-local_copilot/README.md

 ## License

-This plugin is licensed under the MIT License.
+This plugin is licensed under the GNU GPL v3.0 License.
 See [LICENSE](LICENSE).

 ## Support